Haulyn5/PaperHelper/README.md

 ### Fetch from Arxiv

 You can fetch papers from Arxiv by running the following command.
 Note that this will fetch 20 papers from Arxiv with default query.
-You can change the default query in `arxiv_fetcher.py`.
+You can change the default query in the settings page.

 ```bash
 python ./arxiv_fetcher.py --num 20